marmelab/react-admin/docs/Validation.md

 **Tip**: The shape of the returned validation errors must match the form shape: each key needs to match a `source` prop.

-**Tip**: The returned validation errors might have any validation format we support (simple strings or object with message and args) for each key.
+**Tip**: The returned validation errors might have any validation format we support (simple strings, translation strings or translation objects with a `message` attribute) for each key.

 **Tip**: If your data provider leverages React Admin's [`httpClient`](https://marmelab.com/react-admin/DataProviderWriting.html#example-rest-implementation), all error response bodies are wrapped and thrown as `HttpError`.
 This means your API only needs to return an invalid response with a json body containing the `errors` key.